ee-leaf

 Once you have an idea of the elements you want in your garden, you can start to cost out what’s possible for your space.
 Here are three garden designs showing a variety of possibilities.

-If your primary goal is providing a hands-on learning opportunity, a basic teaching garden can consist of a few simple beds targeting crops that produce during the school year.
+If your primary goal is providing a hands-on learning opportunity, this school garden plan might be right for you.
+A basic teaching garden can consist of a few simple beds targeting crops that produce during the school year.
 This low-cost design features raised beds planted with vegetables, along with a small pollinator garden or insectary that can double as a cut flower garden.
 Including flowering plants in your design increases the learning opportunities for your garden as a whole.

 basic teaching garden design